hugomardbrink/opengl_wrapper/README.md

 * `glfw3.lib` is added under **Additional dependencies**.

 # Side note
-`main.cpp`, shaders and images in `assets/textures` and `/shaders` are placeholders to demonstrate how the wrapper is used.
+The file `main.cpp`, shaders and images in `/shaders` and `assets/textures` are placeholders to demonstrate how the wrapper is used.